basilkhuder/RMDExtra/README.md

 # RMDExtra
 Some custom R Markdown templates I've put together.

-<h2>Installation</h2>
+<h3>Installation</h3>

 ```r
 devtools::install_github("basilkhuder/RMDExtra")
 ```

-After installation, the theme will appear under the <b>From Template</b> option when creating a new markdown file and you will be asked to give the template folder a name.
+After installation, the themes will appear under the <b>From Template</b> option when creating a new markdown file and you will be asked to give the template folder a name.

+<h2>Sleek Black</h2>

 <h4> To Include R Code </h4>